 - 1/2 cup pine nuts, toasted

-- 1 pound linguini
+- 1 pound linguine

 - 1/2 cup golden raisins

-- Place the garlic & the sprigs of thyme around the chicken and roast for 1 hour or until juices run clear.
-Let chicken rest 10 - 15 minutes before cutting.
+- Place the garlic cloves around the chicken and roast for 1 hour (rotating halfway through roasting), or until juices run clear.
+Let chicken rest 10 - 15 minutes before pulling meat.